-The drive-up/drive through facility shall orient to an alley, driveway, or interior parking area, and not a street; and drive-in or drive-through facilities (e.g., driveway queuing areas, windows, teller machines, service windows, kiosks, dropboxes, or similar facilities) are located within 20 feet of a street and shall not be oriented to a street corner.
+- 2. None of the drive-up, drive-in or drive-through facilities (e.g., driveway queuing areas, windows, teller machines, service - queuing areas, windows, teller machines, service windows, kiosks, dropboxes, or similar facilities) are located within 20 feet of a street and shall not be oriented to a street corner.
 (Walk-up only teller machines and kiosks may be oriented to a street or placed adjacent to a street corner); and